API Client Best Practice Guide

 Protecting API Keys

-Securing your API keys properly will ensure your credentials don't get hijacked and result in unintended usage.
+Securing your API keys properly will reduce the likelihood of your credentials being hijacked.

 Key scoping - Use separate keys for production, development and testing environments.